geotools/geotools/docs/user/tutorial/datastore/store.rst

 A couple common questions:

+* Q: How do you make a Transaction out of our simple reader?

+  ContentFeatureSource uses wrappers (or delegates) to process the data on the fly.

+  Example: So if a Filter is provided the wrapper will skip over features so the user only sees the content they requested?

-* Q: How do the wrappers work?
+* Q: How do you know what wrappers to use?

   ContentFeatureSource checks to see if a wrapper is needed, and if so uses the MaxFetureReader wrapper.